AirPods: 2nd generation

 Second-generation AirPods can be purchased with the same charging case as the first generation, or in a higher-end configuration that comes bundled with the Wireless Charging Case, which can be used with Qi chargers.
 The Wireless Charging Case can be purchased separately and is compatible with first-generation AirPods.
 It moves the charging indicator LED to the exterior of the case.
 The Wireless Charging Case was initially announced in September 2017 alongside the AirPower charging mat, but was delayed by AirPower's protracted development and eventual cancellation.
-The second generation AirPods remained on sale with a price cut following the release of the third generation in October 2021, but only available with the Lightning charging case.
+The second generation AirPods remained on sale with a price cut following the release of the third generation in October 2021, but were only available with the Lightning charging case.

-The model numbers for the second-generation AirPods are A2032 and A2031.
+The model numbers for the second-generation AirPods are A2031 and A2032.